Partition Actions in Foster City

-Talkov Law’s attorneys serving San Mateo County are exceptionally experienced in the area of California partition actions.
+Talkov Law’s attorneys serving San Mateo County are exceptionally experienced in California partition actions and have conducted over 400 partitions for our satisfied clients.
 A California partition action is a law that allows co-owners of real property to divide the property among themselves.
 The partition statutes provide a legal mechanism for co-owners to divide the property without having to go through the court system.
-The partition statutes also provide a way for co-owners to resolve disputes over the division of the property.
-The partition statutes provide that the partition must be done in a fair and equitable manner, and that the court must approve the partition before it can be enforced.
-The partition statutes also provide that the court may order the sale of the property if the co-owners cannot agree on a partition.
-The legal effect of the partition statutes is that it provides a legal mechanism for co-owners to divide their property without having to go through the court system.
+The partition statutes allow co-owners to divide the property either by agreement or by court order.
+If the co-owners cannot agree on how to divide the property, then the court will divide the property in a way that is fair and equitable to all parties.
+The partition statutes also provide that any partition of the property must be in accordance with the laws of the state of California.
+The legal effect is that these statutes provide a legal mechanism for co-owners to divide their property without having to go through the court system.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: